 Henry Swinburne - Travels through Spain in the Years 1775 and 1776 in which several monuments of Roman and Moorish architecture are illustrated

 A second gate across the steep street from Puerta del Sol strengthened the defence of the town.
 Most likely some sort of fortification existed on this spot already in Visigothic time.

 Puerta Nueva de Bisagra: (left) external side (notice the double-headed eagle of the Habsburgs also on the tiles of the towers, similar to Porta Nuova at Palermo); (right) town side

 You enter Toledo by the gate of Visagra, and

 ascend a very steep and difficult eminence,

 Read Philip's inscription, (..) which records how he restored the "inscriptionibus antiquis restitutis Divos urbis patronos" and destroyed Moorish impieties.
 Ford

 In 1561 King Philip II decided that Spain should have a permanent capital at Madrid, north-east of Toledo, at the time a very minor town.
-He completed however the construction of a new grand gate in the old capital which had begun in the 1540s.
+He completed however the construction of a new grand gate in the old capital which his father had begun in the 1540s.